JasonBock/PartiallyApplied/docs/Quickstart.md

   public static int Add(int a, int b) => a + b;
 }
 ```
-If we want to create a PAF such that `a` is set to 3, we'd write this:
+If we want to create a PFA such that `a` is set to 3, we'd write this:
 ```
 var incrementBy3 = Partially.Apply(Maths.Add, 3);
 ```
 Note that the first time you do this, there is no `Partially` class with an `Apply` method.
 PartiallyApplied is wired up to look for cases where you write code to do this kind of invocation.
-It then looks at the arguments passed to `Apply()`, and determines how to create the code to create the PAF.
+It then looks at the arguments passed to `Apply()`, and determines how to create the code to create the PFA.
 For the vast majority of cases, this can be done with either `Action` or `Func` delegates.
 For example, once the code generation completes, you'll be able to "go to definition" with your favorite IDE on `Apply()`, and you should see something like this:
 ```
 using System;